-If a student is requesting an unofficial transcript of their records and has attended Virginia Western within the last three years, they may log on to the MyVWCC and download/print an unofficial copy of their transcript.
+If a student is requesting an unofficial transcript of their records and has attended Virginia Western within the last three years, they may log into their MyVWCC account and download/print an unofficial copy of their transcript.

-Eligible students have the right to inspect and review their educational records within 45 days of the day Virginia Western receives a request for access.
-The eligible student should submit the request to the Registrar and identify the record(s) they wish to inspect.
-The Registrar will make arrangements for access and will notify the student of the time/place where the records may be inspected.
+Eligible students have the right to inspect and review their educational records within 45 days of submitting a written request to Virginia Western.
+The student must submit the request to the Registrar and identify the records they wish to inspect.
+The Registrar will then make arrangements for access and notify the student of the time/place where the records may be inspected.
 The college is not required to supply copies of records unless for reasons such as great distance where it is impossible for the student to review the records.

-An eligible student may also ask the college to amend a record believed to be inaccurate or misleading.
-If the school decides to not amend the record, the parent or student then has a right to a formal hearing.
-If, after the hearing, the school still chooses to not amend the record, the eligible student has the right to place a statement with the record commenting on the contested information.
+A student may also ask the college to amend a record believed to be inaccurate or misleading.
+If the school decides not to amend the record, the eligible student then has a right to a formal hearing.
+If, after the hearing, the school still chooses not to amend the record, the eligible student has the right to place a statement with the record commenting on the contested information.